Building & Residential Services

 In the cleaning of your living spaces we use the most effective cleaning products that we can find, that are safe for you and the staff using them.
 As we deplete our present inventory, new products are reviewed and "green chemicals" are tested and used.
 Training and education of our staff is an ongoing process as cleaning products change and are introduced into the operation.
 We are testing new chemicals for their effectiveness and are using "green" window washing, floor cleaners, general purpose cleaners, and a few disinfectants in several areas of our operation.

 Broken window shades

 Bicycles cannot be stored on the first floor.
 They can be stored in the basement or on bicycle racks outside.
 Do not attach bicycles to any stairwell or handicap ramps or block any egresses.
 The college will remove bikes not properly stored.
-If removed, you will have to contact Public Safety to get it back.
+If removed, you will have to contact Campus Safety to get it back.

 Chalking is a form of expression that uses the sidewalks and paved areas only.
 It is not allowed on the walls of the buildings.